Sunnyside North Beach

-Sunnyside North Beach is a clothes-optional beach located at Mount Eliza, Port Philip Bay, in the State of Victoria, Australia.
+Sunnyside North Beach is a clothes-optional beach located south of Mount Eliza, Port Philip Bay and approximately 12 kilometres from Frankston in the State of Victoria, Australia.
 It is designated as a legal nudist beach under the Nudity (Prescribed Areas) Act 1983.
 It is the only clothes-optional beach on the east side of Port Philip Bay.

 About the beach

-It is a calm beach south of Mount Eliza and an approximate 10 minute drive from Frankston.

-There are signs at both ends of the beach therefore the exact legal nude area can be easily identified.
-As the beach is on Port Philip Bay high tides are not a concern and ample beach area is available at all times.
+Signs at each end of the beach indicate the legal nude area.
+As the beach is on Port Philip Bay tides are not very high.

-There are no lifesavers patrolling this beach at any time.
+The beach is not patrolled by lifesavers.

 How to get there

-This beach is south of Moondah Beach and north of Bidwell Beach.
+The beach is south of Moondah Beach and north of Bidwell Beach.
 The beach immediately next to the car park at the end of Sunnyside Road is not the legal nude beach.

 Access to the legal nude section is from the right side of the car park which is approximately 500 meters from the start of the nude beach.
-The walk north can be either along a winding dirt path through the scrub or along the beach which has a rocky section to navigate.
-Regulars to the beach maintain a path by clearing rocks and using concrete to make it well defined and accessible at all times.
+The walk north can be taken via a winding dirt path through scrub or via the beach which has a rocky section to navigate.
+Regulars to the beach maintain a path by clearing rocks and using concrete.

-Alternatively, a longer scenic walk from the car park at the end of Kunyung Road heading south along Moondah Beach is an option.
+Alternatively, there is a longer scenic walk southward from the car park at the end of Kunyung Road along Moondah Beach.

-Parking

-There is a small sealed carpark at the end of Sunnyside Road.
-There is also parking along Sunnyside Road however this street has long lengths of No Parking sections near the beach thus requiring a lengthy walk from where cars can be parked.
-Royston Court off Sunnyside Road is strictly no parking.

-The number of parking places is inadequate as this is the only legal nude beach in Port Philip Bay and is very popular on hot days.
-The Mornington Peninsula council are actively discouraging use of this beach by increasing the amount on No Parking areas.
-This beach is over zealously patrolled and parking infringement notices are issued regularly.